wbotelhos/gridy/README.markdown

 	style:             'table'                                 // Change between table and div style.
 	success:           undefined                               // Function executed when the grid loads successfully.
 	template:          'template'                              // The ID of the script template to be loaded.
-	templateStyle:     'gridy-default'                         // Name of the template style "CSS prefix".
 	totalPath:         'entityList'                            // Path of the total element like 'response.movie.total'.
 	type:              'get'                                   // Type of the HTTP request.
 	url:               '/gridy'                                // Url to request the data.